SaxonRah/Transcendence/README.md

    - Going forward, I will make an effort to follow this.
 The current playground doesn't follow this.

 ## Playground
 You will find Intel 8080 assembly and PL/M regex patterns with subsequent pattern matching in the playground folder.
 This is where I try out ideas/work on designing the specification and Transcendence.
+#### Playground History
 - CP/M 2.2 in PL/M is completely pattern matched and PL/M has a complete set of regexes.
    - Looking for more PL/M code to test.
 - Intel 8080 assembly has a complete set of regexes.